top of page

 • Where are you based?

-Our community is based in Switzerland.
+Our community is headquartered in Switzerland.
 We have a prayer and community centre in Eglisau, which is named in honour of Eli Haroun.

 • Can I join your community?

 Yes, you can.
-Please have a look at the "Contact and Membership" section for a detailed overview of the options we offer.
+Please have a look at the "Membership and Conversion" section for a detailed overview of the options we offer.
 Please be aware that we are a JEWISH community.
 There is no association with Karalyers, Crimean Karaite.

 • Where can I get further information online?